wangster6/flet-task-master/ROADMAP.md

 ### 5️⃣ Database Optimization

-✅ Prevent duplicate task entries (if user adds the same task multiple times).
+✅ Prevented duplicate task entries (if user adds the same task multiple times).

-✅ Implement error handling to handle network issues or API failures.
+✅ Implemented error handling to handle network issues or API failures.

-🔲 Optimize Database Queries for Performance (Indexing)
+🔲 Optimized Database Queries for Performance (Indexing)

 ### 6️⃣ Deployment

-🔲 Deploy the Flet app to a web server so hiring managers can access it via a URL.

-🔲 Choose a deployment service (Railway, Fly.io, Render, or a VPS).
+✅ Deployed the Flet app on an AWS EC2 instance.

+✅ Configured tmux to keep the app running persistently, even after SSH disconnects.

+🔲 Set up a custom domain name for the web app.

-🔲 Ensure Supabase credentials are stored securely in production.
+🔲 Ensure Supabase credentials are securely stored in production (e.g., move .env file outside the repo, use IAM roles, etc.).

 ### 7️⃣ UI Improvements & Features